TAX AND PENSIONS

 Sole traders: ‘A sole proprietorship, also known as a sole tradership, individual entrepreneurship or proprietorship, is a type of enterprise owned and run by one person and in which there is no legal distinction between the owner and the business entity.
 A sole trader does not necessarily work alone and may employ other people.’

-There are a few differences in how self-employed individuals and sole traders pay tax, which we’ll cover in this guide.
+With this in mind, there are a few differences in how self-employed individuals and sole traders pay tax, which we’ll cover in this guide.

 If you’re self-employed in the UK, you pay income tax on your profits, not your total earnings.
 However, you can earn a certain amount of money before you have to start paying taxes.